chunkdee/sample_crm/src/contact/ContactView_Updates.md

 5. **Define `handleDelete` Function:**
    Define the `handleDelete` function to handle the delete logic.

+6. **Style the Component:**
+   Style the component to display other properties in contact records like the profile picture.

+7. **Add Notes Section:**
+   Add a section to add notes to the contact.

 ## Example Updates

 ### Update Import Statements